 Recognition & Awards

-- Included by Intellectual Asset Management in its inaugural edition of the Strategy 300 Global Leaders guide in 2021 and in IAM Global Leaders 2022.
+- Included by Intellectual Asset Management in its 2021 and 2022 editions of the Strategy 300 Global Leaders guide in 2021 and in IAM Global Leaders 2022.

 - Selected for the 2015 – 2021 editions of IAM Strategy 300 – The World's Leading IP Strategists